f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 In the **Troubleshooting** section you will setup a new local username and password for the Next instance that you can utilize for direct troubleshooting access.
 The default username and password will no longer work.
-Note that one an instance is under central management all configuration should be done though Central Manager, and not direct to the Next instance.
+Note that once an instance is under central management all configurations should be done though Central Manager, and not direct to the Next instance.
 Click **Next**.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/admin-cm.png
   :align: center